Polynomial long division: Factoring polynomials

-In this way, sometimes all the roots of a polynomial of degree greater than four can be obtained, even though that is not always possible.
-For example, if the rational root theorem can be used to obtain a single (rational) root of a quintic polynomial, it can be factored out to obtain a quartic (fourth degree) quotient; the explicit formula for the roots of a quartic polynomial can then be used to find the other four roots of the quintic.
+This method is especially useful for cubic polynomials, and sometimes all the roots of a higher-degree polynomial can be obtained.
+For example, if the rational root theorem produces a single (rational) root of a quintic polynomial (degree five), it can be factored out to obtain a quartic (fourth degree) quotient; the explicit formula for the roots of a quartic polynomial can then be used to find the other four roots of the quintic.
+There is, however, no general way to solve a quintic by purely algebraic methods, see Abel–Ruffini theorem.